unrealisntreal/class/README.md

 # Class
 A simple lua class manager.
 Made for big projects.

+> [!IMPORTANT]
+> This module flattens class methods to prevent a huge metatable chain, at the cost of more memory usage.

 ### Extending a class
 ```lua
 local Object = class:extend()